- What Are Boundary Disputes?

 Can Property Lines Change Over Time?

-While ironing out the kinks of a disagreement, it’s possible that property lines can change.
+Property boundaries are not always permanent.
+Under certain circumstances, property lines can change.
 These changes need to be legally documented and confirmed in writing.
 A licensed surveyor can also help ascertain the boundary lines by placing official markers.

 Quitclaim Deed